G-sants/bank-menu-challenge-trainning/README.md

    Can be made with any value.

   2- Cash out;
-   Can only be made if the value beeing taken out is not greater than the value the user has.
+   Can only be made if the value being taken out is not greater than the value the user has.

   3- Transfer;
-   Can only be made if the value beeing taken out is not greater than the value the user has.
+   Can only be made if the value being taken out is not greater than the value the user has.

   4- View/Change Limit;
    Limit changes are made due to history in transactions and will be implemented by asking but the values are not decided by the user,